TeamSemiSuperCV/semi-super/README.md

 Refer to Google reserach team's paper (SimCLRv2 - Big Self-Supervised Models are Strong Semi-Supervised Learners) for more details regarding the framework used.
 The project report and the final presentation slides can be found in the [docs](/docs) folder.

+The example notebooks for the Stage 1, 2, 3 training can be found in the [notebooks](/notebooks) folder.

 Resources

 - [Chest X-ray Dataset](https://data.mendeley.com/datasets/rscbjbr9sj/2?__hstc=25856994.691713ea611804e2a755290a622023a7.1641825897692.1641825897692.1641825897692.1&__hssc=25856994.1.1641825897692&__hsfp=1000557398)